 Altimeter significant wave height (SWH) is the most important product as far as the wave prediction is considered.
 It is used for data assimilation to improve the model analysis and forecast.
 Therefore, there is great interest at ECMWF to monitor, validate and assimilate such data products.
-At the time of writing, the altimeter SWH from Cryosat-2, Jason-2, and SARAL/AltiKa are assimilated in the ECMWF model.
-Therefore, the model first-guess (which is practically a short model forecast) is used for the verification to reduce the impact of error correlation between the model and Sentinel-3 SRAL that may be conveyed through sharing the same principle of measurement with the altimeters whose SWH products are being assimilated.
+SWH from available altimeters are assimilated in the ECMWF model.
+Therefore, the model first-guess (which is practically a model short-forecast) is used for the verification to reduce the impact of error correlation between the model and Sentinel-3 SRAL that may be conveyed through sharing the same principle of measurement with the altimeters whose SWH products are being assimilated.